MaskingTechnology/jitar/examples/concepts/multi-version/README.md

 This example demonstrates how to create multiple versions for a procedure and how to register them as versioned procedures in a segment.

-The application returns two different versions of an employee.
+The application holds two different versions of an employee.
+Both versions can be requested independently.

 ## Project setup